Getting started with the Sinch In‑app Calling iOS SDK

 }

-}To simplify this tutorial, the JWT token required to authenticate the Sinch client (see SinchClient docs) is generated in the client app.
 This is bad security practice, as it stores the application secret in client code.
 In your application, JWT generation must be delegated to your backend.
-For an example implementation of JWT user registration, refer to the SinchJWT.swift file in Sinch's Swift reference application or in the sample application bundled with the Swift SDK.
+For an example implementation of JWT user registration, refer to the `SinchJWT.swift` file in Sinch's Swift reference application or in the sample application bundled with the Swift SDK.

-Add a property of type SinchClientMediator to LoginViewController, and assign it from the SinchClientMediator member of AppDelegate.
+Add a property of type `SinchClientMediator` to `LoginViewController`, and assign it from the `SinchClientMediator` member of `AppDelegate`.

 *LoginViewController.swift*